AvivYaish/SMTsolver/README.md

 ### Technical details
 ##### FormulaParser
 - Simplifies formulas, uses symmetry
 - Converts to CNF using Tseitin's transform.
-The transform does not create multiple variables for "not".
+The transform does not create new variables for "not".
 - Preprocess CNF clauses
 - Drops identical clauses